Postmark: Jerusalem, Israel; August 2

 Since we haven’t spoken since the last time you visited, I thought I’d properly prepare you for Dina’s and Dalya’s arrival.
 They’re growing into such strong, confident young ladies.
 But like any finely tuned machine, they require constant care.

 Don’t get me wrong: I have total confidence in your ability to look after our girls.
 Still, Dina will be entering second grade in the fall and Dalya, the first grade.
 Our family therapist says these are the crucial years in a child’s development.
-Danielle and I have invested so much time on coaches, counselors, rabbis and dietitians.
+Danielle and I have invested so much time (and money!) on coaches, counselors, rabbis and dietitians.
 Don’t you think it would be a shame if all our, I mean “our girls’,” hard work was flushed down the drain in just 14 days?

 With that in mind, I’d like to kindly but firmly suggest the following:

 One.
 Danielle and I are so proud that our 6-year-old princess has decided to go off bread.
 She’s been on the keto diet for six months and is brimming with energy.
 Since shifting to the cyclical ketogenic diet in particular, Dina has even managed to sleep more quickly.
 Do you know any other first grader who only needs three hours of shuteye?
 She’s an inspiration.
-But to make sure that Dina doesn’t fall back into a high carb lifestyle, I’ll be sending you a link to her daily nutritional requirements in my follow up to this email.
+But to make sure that Dina doesn’t fall back into a high-carb lifestyle, I’ll be sending you a link to her daily nutritional requirements in my follow-up to this email.

 Thirdish.
 Dalya must not be woken up before noon.
 The holistic rabbi Danielle and I have been consulting with believes that Ray-Ray’s recent rash of pilfering paper and paints from her classroom (such a scamp!) is being caused by teachers who aren’t encouraging her creativity AND us having to wake her up every single day before noon.
 Poor thing.
 I’ve texted the school principal about modifying the class curriculum and hours of operation to accommodate Dalya’s unique needs.
 I’ll keep you posted.